All Episodes

 And then another guy worked at McDonald's for four and a half years, worried about getting a stroke, and he wants a different job and more benefits.

-Right, because Obama's there, we can take time.
+Right, because Obama's there.

 It must be magical.